Why are a growing number of Japanese female players rejecting physical relationships?

 On the other hand, Otome games are VERY popular

 Considering character relationships from a female user's perspective has been seriously under-explored, but it offers an interesting touchstone to see how this could evolve in the future for Eastern women as well as Western women.
+After the love games will we also have dating games?
+And maybe even the engagement games?

 Currently, language barriers and cultural nuances make games difficult in terms of accessibility for non-Japanese players.
 However, this doesn't stop their popularity.